cvpcasada/js-testing-skeleton/README.md

 * Gulp - a stream based JS task runner, for building
 * Browserify - module support
 * Node / npm - for dependency management
-* Minifyify - for minification of browserify bundles
 * Compass - support for Sass

 # To Run